Former Chinese officials warn tensions with US raise risk of 'accidental conflict'

 Zhang said a full-scale war was "hard to imagine", but miscalculating each other's intentions could lead to an unintended conflict.

+Li and Zhang are both from influential families with deep roots in the Communist Party.

 Li is the son of Li Zhuoran, a first generation revolutionary who fought alongside Mao Zedong.

 Zhang's father, Zhang Wenjin, was a former deputy foreign minister and ambassador who took part in the talks with Kissinger that led to the normalisation of relations between Washington and Beijing.

 In recent months a number of Chinese officials and government advisers have warned about the trade conflict spilling over into other fronts - particularly given the uncertain prospects for a trade deal.